Roseville Rosebowl

 Email: sambaumann04@gmail.com

-General notes: (1) don't be a jerk; (2) I don't care about tag-team cross-ex, just don't yell at each other; (3) speech doc email is katebaxterkauf@gmail.com (4) don't steal prep; (5) debate is fun and I'm so glad you get to experience doing it, and I'm honored to get to participate with you; (6) I am almost certainly too earnest for this particular political moment, but that's not your problem.
+General notes and TLDR version: (1) don't be a jerk; (2) I don't care about tag-team cross-ex, just don't yell at each other; (3) don't steal prep; (4) debates are public and that means that everyone is welcome, I will always defend what I do, people should feel safe, and I'll answer whatever questions anyone has afterwards; (5) fundamentally do what you want and I'll follow along; and (6) debate is fun and I'm so glad you get to experience doing it, and I'm honored to get to participate with you.

-Argument notes: Look, I don't care what arguments you read.
+BUT, and MOST CRITICALLY: Fundamentally, I don't care what arguments you read.
 I want you to do what you think you do best and have a good time doing it.
+I would DRAMATICALLY prefer to watch a good debate on your preferred argument than a bad one on stuff you think I'd like.
+I am generally very well read and aware of stuff going on in the world, but have a humanities/literature/law school and not a realist foreign policy/science/economics background.
+I am fine in a heg/DA/CP debate.
+I have read a lot more of the critical literature than you think I have.
 I have general proclivities and stuff I know better than other stuff or literature I've actually read (and I have a fairly low threshold for gendered/racist/hate-filled/exclusionary behavior and/or language), but it's your debate, and I will do my absolute best only to evaluate the arguments that get made in the debate round.
 If you have questions about specific arguments, I'm happy to answer them.

 Gosh, I needed to update this...